 3. See The Classroom As A Chance To Be Free

 One thing that I did as an introvert was see the classroom as a chance to be free of all my introverted behaviors.
 I treated the classroom like a safe haven for a more extroverted me.
 I thought of myself as an academic extrovert, meaning I’m an introvert but give me a few books and I can school you.
-I literally called myself an academic extrovert, y’all.
+To combat my introversion, I called myself an academic extrovert, y’all.

 So, what does an academic extrovert do?
 Well, she participates in class, doesn’t get terribly nervous when doing presentations, she prepares as much as possible for class, she chimes in before she is made to chime in, and she is confident in her academic knowledge.